Here's how you can watch Pluto TV from anywhere

 - Click the Get or Download option.

-It's worth pointing out that the process for downloading the Pluto TV app on Roku devices is pretty similar.
-All you need to do is go to Search>Type Pluto TV> Select Pluto TV>Choose Add channel.
+It's worth pointing out that downloading the Pluto TV app on Roku devices is pretty similar.
+All you need to do is go to Search>Type Pluto TV>Select Pluto TV>Choose Add channel.
 Once the Pluto TV app has downloaded, you should be able to access the app on your home page and start streaming.

 How to watch Pluto TV from anywhere

 Pluto TV is currently available in the United States, Germany, Australia, Austria, Switzerland, and the United Kingdom.
 The service also offers a limited amount of content in Canada and Latin America.
-If you're not located in one of those markets, the best way to access Pluto TV is via a VPN service on a web browser.
+If you're not in one of those markets, the best way to access Pluto TV is via a VPN service on a web browser.
 Here's how:

 - Sign up for a subscription with a reliable VPN service, like ExpressVPN.